-4.6.
+4.7.
 Enforcement of Plan

 Existing Intensive farming land users who require resource consent under the One Plan provisions, but do not have one are operating in contravention of the One Plan.
 Horizons could take enforcement action to require compliance.
-Enforcement is considered an appropriate course of action in circumstances where an intensive farming land user can achieve Table 14.2 cumulative leaching maximums.
-However, it is very difficult to undertake enforcement action against farmers who cannot achieve Table 14.2 cumulative nitrogen leaching maximums when they have no pathway to apply for a resource consent.
+Enforcement is considered an appropriate course of action in circumstances where an intensive farming land user can achieve Table

+14.2 cumulative leaching maximums.
+However, it is very difficult to undertake enforcement where existing intensive farming land users that cannot achieve Table 14.2 cumulative nitrogen leaching maximums have no viable pathway to make an application for a resource consent.
 The difficulty with regulation and enforcement raises issues with the integrity of the One Plan, with costs associated with the operative provisions not working in an effective manner.

-4.7 Summary
+4.8.
+Summary